-- Facial piercings / extra ear piercings / tongue piercings - Clear plastic retainers / covering plasters to hide piercings - Smart watches / fit bit style watches which can carry data and allow communication - Bracelets / necklaces / rings - Hair, Make-up and Nail Polish - Hair styles should be formal and sensible.
+- Facial piercings / extra ear piercings / tongue piercings - • - Clear plastic retainers / covering plasters to hide piercings Smart watches / fit bit style watches which can carry data and allow communication - Bracelets / necklaces / rings

+Hair, Make-up and Nail Polish

+- Hair styles should be formal and sensible.
 No extreme hairstyles are allowed.
-This is defined as a style that draws unnecessary attention e.g. unnatural colours, extreme contrast of length or colour of hair, closely shaven (grade 1), patterns (this list is not exhaustive) - Hair accessories should be plain (no bandanas, large head bands, coloured accessories allowed) - Where appropriate students are permitted to wear a plain coloured hijab - No make-up allowed for Year 7 to 9 students. - Make-up should be discreet in Year 10 and 11 - No nail polish, false/acrylic nails, false eyelashes or heavy brows - No fake tan
+This is defined as a style that draws unnecessary attention e.g. unnatural colours, extreme contrast of length or colour of hair, closely shaven (grade 1), patterns (this list is not exhaustive) - Hair accessories should be plain (no bandanas, large head bands or large accessories, no coloured accessories allowed) - Where appropriate students are permitted to wear a hijab - No nail polish, false/acrylic nails - No fake tan - No Henna, body art. graffiti on body or fake/real tattoos. - No false eyelashes, lash lifts, enhanced brows e.g. microblading, tinting.
+No shaven - No make-up or enhancements allowed for Year 7 and 8 students. - Make-up should be the bare minimum in Year 9, 10 and 11 - Some foundation can be worn - Some mascara can be worn - No heavy or dark brows • • - No contouring or blusher • No lip colour or gloss - No eyeshadow, eyeliner or highlighter